muranga/blog/content/posts/building-fotodeliver.md

 It's easy to get comfortable with the frameworks and tools you use at your day job.
 You know them well, they pay the bills, and there's rarely a reason to reach for something unfamiliar.
 But that comfort can become a bubble.

 For this project, I'm going all-in on [Cloudflare](https://developers.cloudflare.com/).
 Workers, Pages, R2, D1 — the whole stack.
-No postgresql, no traditional server framework (django, rails, labstack/echo).Still going to use react-router.
+No postgresql, no traditional server framework (django, rails, labstack/echo).
+Still going to use react-router.

 This feels a lot like when I started my career building on Google App Engine.
-A platform that handled the infrastructure so you can focused on the product.
+A platform that handled the infrastructure so you could focus on the product.
 Cloudflare's developer experience has that same energy — opinionated with flexibility to build real things.

 ## How Much Does AI Actually Help?